 They started calling him the “Victorian homeless dude”.
-The manager knew the Tivoli’s history, went across the street to Central Library and borrowed a book on the Canadian theatre.
+The manager knew the Tivoli’s history.
+He went across the street to Central Library and borrowed a book on the Canadian theatre.

 Then showing each witness the picture of a man.
 They all said, “That’s the dude!”
-The picture was Ambrose Small.
+The picture of course, of Ambrose Small.

 A skeleton —

 A small storage room was revealed inside the courtyard during renovations in 1995.
-It was a theatre nerd’s dream, dusty steamer trunks filled with posters, reels and vaudeville props, and in the back dustier more rusted out trunk.
+It was a theatre nerd’s dream, dusty steamer trunks filled with posters, reels and vaudeville props.
+In the back a rusted out steamer trunk.

 Dragged out and pried open, inside they found what looked like a human skeleton.
-Nobody could tell if it was a Vaudeville prop or the real thing so they called in a forensics team from Toronto.
+Nobody could tell if this was a prop or the real thing.
+They called in a forensics team from Toronto.

-The trunk was put aside and the team finally arrived a few days later.
-It was gone!
+The trunk was put aside.
+When the team finally arrived a few days later it was gone!

-Confusion during major renovations, it’s believed contractors tossed it into a dumpster.
+Confusion during major renovations.
+The truck was tossed in the garbage with everything else.
 If true, then there’s a dusty steamer trunk in a junkyard somewhere that may contain the answer to, “What ever happen to Ambrose Small?”